Max Changmin: Early life

-Changmin was born and raised in Seoul, South Korea to a Buddhist family.
+Changmin was born and raised in Songpa District, Seoul, South Korea to a Buddhist family.
 He has two younger sisters and both of his parents are teachers.
 When he was fourteen years old, a talent scout from S.M.
 Entertainment spotted Changmin while he was singing and playing badminton at the same time during gym class.
 The scout suggested that he audition for S.M., but Changmin had no interest in becoming a singer.
 His mother, wanting a chance to meet BoA, urged Changmin to attend the casting auditions anyway.
 Three days after auditioning, S.M. called Changmin in for a second audition, which he passed.
 After winning the Best Singer and Best Artist award at S.M.'s 6th Annual Youth Best Contest, Changmin signed with the company.